avanwouwe/citadel-browser-agent/doc/configuration.md

 ```

 ## blacklists
-The configuration you provide will be override with the attributes of the existing configuration.
+The configuration you provide will be overridden with the attributes of the existing configuration.
 Since the blacklist configurations are arrays, you must re-state the blacklist configuration if you want to add your own blacklists to it.

 The URL blacklists are expected to contain one URL per line.
 The blacklists configured by default are:
 * [URLhaus](https://urlhaus.abuse.ch/)